Click here to access the Canvas page with the repository for this assignment.

 jmp) instruction, but the various skip instructions (

 sbrs) may be useful.
-DO NOT USE the braching instructions on this assignment.
+DO NOT USE the branching instructions on this assignment.

 boolean hasAOne(byte num): Returns a Boolean